ipdk-io/networking-recipe/p4src/linux_networking/README_LINUX_NETWORKING.md

 ```

 ## Limitations <a name="limitations"></a>
-Current SAI enablement for P4-OVS has following limitations:
+Current SAI enablement for the networking recipe has following limitations:
 - Always all VHOST user ports need to be configured first and only then TAP ports/physical ports
-- VM's Spawned on top of VHOST user ports should be UP and running, interfaces with in VM should be brought up before loading the "forwarding pipeline" (limitation by target)
 - TAP port created for the corresponding link port should be created using "gnmi-ctl control port creation got the link port"
 eg: gnmi-ctl set "device:physical-device,name:PORT0,pipeline-name:pipe,mempool-name:MEMPOOL0,control-port:TAP1,mtu:1500,pci-bdf:0000:18:00.0,packet-dir=network,port-type:link"
 - All VLAN interfaces created on top of TAP ports, should always be in lowercase format "vlan+vlan_id"